crashinvaders/gdx-basis-universal/README.md

 </module>
 ```

+In case you have an issue with your GWT setup, check on #gwt-module-troubleshooting section, it might be helpful.

 ### Example code

 The library provides transparent support for `KTX2`/`Basis` format textures using `Ktx2TextureData`/`BasisuTextureData` classes respectively.
 Each acts very similar to libGDX's implementation of `ETC1TextureData`.
 The only difference is that libGDX doesn't know how to load `.ktx2`/`.basis` texture files out of the box, so you have to explicitly use the proper texture data class when creating a texture.